microsoft/Windows-IoT-Samples/BusTools/readme.md

 This folder contains tools that let you interact with GPIO, I2C, PWM, SPI, and UART on the command line.
 They will run on any edition of Windows, including [Windows 10 IoT Enterprise](https://docs.microsoft.com/windows/iot/iot-enterprise/getting_started) and [Windows 10 IoT Core](https://docs.microsoft.com/windows/iot-core/windows-iot-core).

 The tools are:
-- GpioTestTool
+- GPIOTestTool
-- I2cTestTool
+- I2CTestTool
-- PwmTestTool
+- PWMTestTool
-- SpiTestTool
+- SPITestTool
 - MinComm (UART)

 ## Steps to Build the Project